Looking for the best bean bag chair that’s comfortable, healthy, and easy on the environment?

 - “Superfill,” which includes recycled polystyrene beads and pre-consumer recycled shredded foam

-- “Eco Superfill,” which includes natural latex foam in place of standard urethane shredded foam (we recommend choosing this one instead of the “Superfill.”
+- “Eco Superfill,” (my recommendation) which includes shredded natural latex foam in place of standard urethane shredded foam

 These chairs are personalizable, too!